Tentekehls/Tentekehls.github.io/README.md

 In the File Selector that comes up, navigate to your FModel Export folder and then find your saved json physics asset.
 This path will match the one extracted from Fmodel.

 For me this was located at:
 \FModel\Output\Exports\SB\Content\Art\Character\PC\CH_P_EVE_09\CH_P_EVE_09_TypeB_PonytailPhysicsAsset.json

 Select the file and click Open.
-This will automatically load the physics asset at the correct directory.
+This will automatically load the physics asset at the correct directory with the original name.

 DoubleClick on the new physics asset to open it.

 You will immediately get the following warning:

 "Warning: Physics Asset has no skeletal mesh assigned.